2023-03-12

 Target Context

-• The reader will have a description and a proof of the proposition that any product of closed sets (1 from each constituent topological space) is closed in the product topology.
+• The reader will have a description and a proof of the proposition that for any product topological space, the product of any closed subsets is closed.

 Orientation